google/WebFundamentals/src/content/en/updates/2017/02/media-session.md

       <source src="audio.ogg" type="audio/ogg"/>
     </audio>

-Note: I could have used a `<video>` tag as well there to showcase the Media Session API.
+Note: I could have used a `<video>` tag instead to showcase the Media Session API.

-As you may know, `autoplay` is disabled on Chrome for Android which means we have to use the `play()` method of the audio element there.
+As you may know, `autoplay` is disabled for audio elements on Chrome for Android which means we have to use the `play()` method of the audio element.
 This method must be triggered by [a user gesture] such as a touch or a mouse click.
 We're talking about listening to [`pointerup`](/web/updates/2016/10/pointer-events), `click`, and `touchend` events.
 In other words, the user must click on a button before your web app can